JodaOrg/joda-beans-maven-plugin/README.md

 Version 1.2.0 and beyond offers a goal `generate-no-resolve` that reads the property `joda.beans.version` and resolves the dependency in the local repository.
 The version is defaulted to v2.5.0 of Joda-Beans.

+Version 1.3.0 and beyond supports the property `joda.beans.generatedAnnotation`.
+The Joda-Beans version is defaulted to v2.7.0 of Joda-Beans.

 ### Release process